jcowey/P3/OJS/help.md

 - choose Future Issues
 - Create Issue
-- add data in volume and year
+- add data in volume and year (number is not used - it is excludede with the step below)
 - unclick the box with number and title
 - save